 Arrived early to George Bush airport to catch my flight towards Denver, I decided to spend some time in a bookstore and search for something good to read.
-One book with the catchy title “The One Thing” had an interesting opening chapter, so I decided to purchase it with the hope that the rest of the book will be as interesting.
+One book with the catchy title “The One Thing” had an interesting opening chapter, so I decided to purchase it and give it a try.

 Overall, I wasn’t disappointed.
 The book was simple to read, concise and straight to the point- I finished it comfortably in just four days.
 It’s centered around the concept of “The One Thing” as a necessary driver for success.
-I find most of the advice given by the author reasonable, but I think the motivating examples can be made more convincing.
-Below are some take-aways:
+I find most of the advice given by the author reasonable, the motivating examples could be more convincing though.
+Below are some takeaways:

 - Extraordinary results come from focusing on one thing at a time.
 The ability of human beings to multi-task is highly overrated and can even be counter-productive.
 For example, multi-tasking always involves task-switching time which people often underestimate.

 - It’s a big fallacy to think that everything matters equally.
 There can only be one priority at any given time.
 The word “priority” somehow gets diluted when it comes in plural form.

 - The majority of what we want comes from the minority of what we do.
 This is known as the 80/20 rule or also Pareto’s principle.
 It’s a true law of nature which shouldn’t be discounted when building a to-do list.

 - Will-power isn’t always on will-call, it has a limited battery life.
 The more we use our mind, the less energy will remain to accomplish our goal.
 Hence, the priority needs to be addressed when willpower is at its peak.

 - To keep the right direction towards the one thing, it helps to ask the focusing question: “What’s the one thing I can do such that by doing it everything else will be easier or unnecessary?”